microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 training by partitioning the layers of a model into stages that can be processed in parallel.
-DeepSpeed's training engine provides hybrid data and pipeline parallelism and can be further combined model parallelism such as [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
+DeepSpeed's training engine provides hybrid data and pipeline parallelism and can be further combined with model parallelism such as [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 An illustration of
 3D parallelism is shown below.
 Our latest [results](linklinklink)